London Transport Museum: Other attractions

-Museum Shop
+Museum shop

 The museum shop sells a wide range of books, reproduction posters, models, gifts and souvenirs, both at Covent Garden and online.
-Profits from sales support the museum's activities.

 Museum Depot (Acton)

 The Museum Depot is located in Acton, west London, and was opened in October 1999.
 The depot holds the majority of the museum's collections which are not on display in the main museum in Covent Garden.
 It is the base for the museum's curators and conservators, and is used for the display of items too large to be accommodated in the main facility.